TenderSure-Africa-SEZ/trific-platform-docs/docs/getting-started/quick-start.md

 # Quick Start (5 Minutes)

-Get up and running with the Trific Platform in just 5 minutes!
+Get up and running with the TRIFIC Platform in just 5 minutes!
 This guide will have you making your first API call and understanding the core concepts quickly.

 ## Prerequisites